-- 2.7.
+- (a) hold or have applied for an Operating Licence; or - (b) have the right to occupy the premises. - 2.7.
 The Licensing Authority will not consider unmet demand when considering applications for casino premises licences and each application will be taken on its own merit. - 2.8.
-In determining the principles the Licensing Authority intends to apply in making any determination for a Casino Premises Licence the Licensing Authority has paid specific regard to: - Any provision that is made for the protection of children and other vulnerable people from harm or exploitation arising from gambling, whether in the proposed casino or the wider community.
-The Licensing Authority does however recognise that persons who gamble beyond their means do not necessarily emanate from Casinos and could come from other gambling premises and therefore this matter is not entirely the responsibility of Casinos. - Any provision that is made for preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Any provision that is made for ensuring that gambling is conducted in a fair and open way. - · Likely effects of an application on employment and regeneration; - · Design and location of the proposed development; - Range and nature of non-gambling facilities to be offered as part of the proposed development; and - Any financial and other contributions and these considerations shall be taken into account in evaluating competing applications - 2.9.
+In determining the principles, the Licensing Authority intends to apply in making any determination for a Casino Premises Licence the Licensing Authority has paid specific regard to: - Any provision that is made for the protection of children and other vulnerable people from harm or exploitation arising from gambling, whether in the proposed casino or the wider community.
+The Licensing Authority does however recognise that persons who gamble beyond their means do not necessarily emanate from Casinos and could come from other gambling premises and therefore this matter is not entirely the responsibility of Casinos. - Any provision that is made for preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Any provision that is made for ensuring that gambling is conducted in a fair and open way. - Likely effects of an application on employment and regeneration; - Design and location of the proposed development; - Range and nature of non-gambling facilities to be offered as part of the proposed development; and - Any financial and other contributions and these considerations shall be taken into account in evaluating competing applications - 2.9.
 The Licensing Authority shall ensure that any pre-existing contract, arrangements or other relationship with a company or individual does not affect the procedure for assessing applications so as to make it unfair or perceived to be unfair to any applicant.
 The Licensing Authority shall therefore disregard any such contract, arrangement or other relationship. - 2.10.
 The Licensing Authority's decision will not be prejudged and where advice is sought this will be impartial advice.